Cat food: Grain-free

 Grain free cat food substitutes the typical carbohydrate sources like wheat, corn or rice with alternative sources such as white potato, peas, sweet potato or tapioca.

 A study published in the Journal of Feline Medicine and Surgery in 2018 compared the carbohydrate content between grain-free diets and diets containing grains.
 According to this study the proportion of cat food purchased that is grain free has increased from 4% to 9% between 2012 and 2014.
 The researchers at Tufts University analyzed the nutritional information and contents of 77 different dry cat food diets.
 42 of these diets contained grain, while 35 were labeled as grain free.
 The major ingredients and amounts were determined for each diet and then analyses were conducted comparing the two groups.
 It was found that the grain free diets had a lower mean carbohydrate content than the diets containing grain; however, there was a very wide range and lots of overlap between the two groups in both their carbohydrate contents.
 Some grain free diets even had a higher amount of carbohydrates than the diets containing grain.
 Calorie amounts were similar for both diets.

-A recent study published by the FDA has potentially linked grain free diets to dilated cardiomyopathy in both dogs and cats.
+A recent study published by the FDA has potentially linked pea- or legume-containing grain free diets to dilated cardiomyopathy in both dogs and cats.
 While the majority of cases reported were for canines, 14 cases were reported between 2014 and 2019 for cats.

-Allergy to grains is very rare in cats.
-Corn in particular is less likely to cause allergy than meat, fish, and dairy.
-There is also no evidence of gluten causing ill effects in cats.

 Vegetarian and vegan

-Vegetarian or vegan cat food has been available for many years, and is targeted primarily at vegan and vegetarian pet owners.
-While a small percentage of owners choose such a diet based on its perceived health benefits, the majority do so due to ethical concerns, such as about the large environmental impacts of animal agriculture.
-There is much controversy over feeding cats a vegetarian or vegan diet.
-A 2023 review indicates adequate vegan diets would not have adverse impacts on the health of pet cats.

-As obligate carnivores, cats require nutrients (including arginine, taurine, arachidonic acid, vitamin A, vitamin B12 and niacin) found in meat sources.
-Plant sources typically do not contain enough of these.
-Vegetarian pet food companies try to correct these deficiencies by enriching their feed formulation with such nutrients.
-According to a study, cats have a higher protein digestibility than dogs which increases their ability to absorb protein as dietary protein intake gets shifted from animal to plant sources.